rikulo/el/README.md

 * [Issues](https://github.com/rikulo/rikulo-el/issues)

 #History
-1. Sep.
+* Sep.
 20, 2012: alpha version
-	1.1.
-Porting EL 2.2 from Java implementation of Tomcat 7 to Dart language(in brutal way :-)).
+ * Porting EL 2.2 from Java implementation of Tomcat 7 to Dart language(in brutal way :-)).
-	1.2.
-Some Java specific functions are removed(e.g. There is no BigDecimal in Dart; thus not in Rikulo-el, either).
+ * Some Java specific functions are removed(e.g. There is no BigDecimal in Dart; thus not in Rikulo-el, either).
-	1.3.
-It uses Dart Mirror a lot.
+	* It uses Dart Mirror a lot.
-	1.4.
-EL parser seems work great.
+	* EL parser seems work great.
-	1.5.
-This is based on the Java EL 2.2 specifications; there must be rooms for extra features in Dart(e.g. named optional arguments for function).
+	* There must be rooms for extra features in Dart specifically(e.g. named optional arguments for function).

 ##Notes to Contributors